-(i) loss per share - basic and diluted
+(i) Loss per share - basic and diluted

 The Company's quarterly historical results were not subject to seasonality.
-These quarterly results were affected by following incidental events:

-- 1. Loss during the quarter ended December 31, 2016 was \$65,739.
-The Company incurred less losses as \$47K of exploration expenses reported in prior quarters had been capitalized to the resources property at the year end. - 2.
-Loss during the quarter ended September 30, 2018 was higher than average as the Company incurred higher share-based compensation.
+The loss during the quarter ended September 30, 2018 was higher than average as the Company incurred higher share-based compensation in that quarter.